The First Steps for the Successful Development of any Trading System

 Step-6: Calculating The Expectancy of your Trading System after Developing it

-Once you have developed a trading system, you need to calculate its expectancy by considering several issues.
+Once you have developed a trading system, you need to calculate its expectancy by considering several key factors.

-You can calculate the expectancy of your trading system by simply dividing the total profit by the number of executed trades.
+You can calculate the expectancy of your trading system by dividing the total profit by the number of executed trades:

-- Expectancy of a trading system = (PW * Average Profit) – (PL * Average Loss)
+Expectancy = (PW × Average Profit) – (PL × Average Loss)

 Where: